Skoda Citigoᵉ iV electric review

 * SE with optional fast charging or SE L models only

-Rather than being at the cutting edge like the Volkswagen ID.3 and SEAT el-Born, these cars – which use established platforms originally developed for petrol-engined models – focus on value for money and practicality.
+Rather than being at the cutting edge like the Volkswagen ID.3 and SEAT el-Born, which both use a dedicated platform designed specifically for electric vehicles, the Citigo and its siblings use underpinnings originally developed for petrol-engined models.

 The Citigoᵉ is notable for being the only one of the trio available to buy in the UK without fast-charging capability.
 If you have a wallbox (or get one installed), this option makes a lot of sense, particularly if you intend the Citigoᵉ to be your household's second car.

 Skoda claims an official driving range of 140 to 170 miles; the combined range of 161 miles is actually pretty respectable and more than what many people need on a daily basis, so simply charging up in a few hours overnight will suffice.

 But if you do want the option of topping up faster while you're out and about, you just need to add the fast charging option to the SE (at a cost of £720 for the system and £170 for the charging cable) or step up to the SE L model.
 The car will then be able to take an 80% recharge from a typical public charging point in just over 45 minutes.